pudly/schmopera-hugo/content/articles/4-awesome-rage-arias-that-arent-the-queen-of-the-night.md

 ---
-title: 4 awesome rage arias that aren't the Queen of the Night
+title: "4 awesome rage arias that aren&#039;t the Queen of the Night"
 ---

 ## Seething Semele